AyaAttia20/project_ML2_ITI/README.md

 - requirements.txt                 : all dependencies

-## 💡👋 If you like To get look ,Can Look the whole project on the notebook project.ipynb file 😊
+##💡If you like To get look ,Can Look the whole project on the notebook project.ipynb file😊

+hope good day to you 👋